 Due to a variety of errors, both human and technological, the Pyxis system or MAR may not properly reflect medications dispensed, administered or wasted.

-If your employer threatens to report you or calls you into a meeting with supervisory staff and pharmacy staff, do not agree to contact HPRP, IPN, or PRN until you consult a professional licensing attorney.
+If your employer threatens to report you or calls you into a meeting with supervisory staff and pharmacy staff, do not agree to contact (for Michigan) the Health Professionals Recovery Program (HPRP), or (for Florida) the Intervention Project for Nurses (IPN), or Professionals Resource Network (PRN), until you consult a professional licensing attorney.

 Even if you did divert medication, you are entitled to a proper defense.
 If you are asked to provide a drug screen, understand that if you refuse, your license will more likely than not be subject to a Summary Suspension or Emergency Suspension Order.